nmshd/documentation/_docs_integrate/share-attributes-with-peer.md

 ### Example of sharing a RelationshipAttribute

 We now consider the case in which the Sender has an active [Relationship]({% link _docs_integrate/data-model-overview.md %}#relationship) with a third party and owns a RelationshipAttribute, which has already been created by using an appropriate Request, of type [ProprietaryString]({% link _docs_integrate/attribute-values.md %}#proprietarystring) of this Relationship.
 The Sender can request to share this RelationshipAttribute with the Recipient if its `confidentiality` is `"protected"` or `"public"`.
-In our example, we assume that the `confidentiality` of the RelationshipAttribute is `"public"` and that it is stored locally within the `content` property of a [LocalAttribute]({% link _docs_integrate/data-model-overview.md %}#localattribute) with a [LocalAttributeShareInfo]({% link _docs_integrate/data-model-overview.md %}#localattributeshareinfo) of the Sender, which is also referred to as an [own shared RelationshipAttribute]({% link _docs_integrate/attribute-introduction.md %}#own-shared-and-peer-shared-relationshipattributes).
+In our example, we assume that the `confidentiality` of the RelationshipAttribute is `"public"` and that it is stored locally within the `content` property of a [LocalAttribute]({% link _docs_integrate/data-model-overview.md %}#localattribute) of the Sender, which is also referred to as an [own shared RelationshipAttribute]({% link _docs_integrate/attribute-introduction.md %}#own-shared-and-peer-shared-relationshipattributes).

 ```jsonc
 {